GLP-1 Medications for Weight Loss

 Benefits of

-Various brand names for GLP-1s are FDA-approved for chronic weight management, type 2 diabetes, and/or reducing major heart events in adults with cardiovascular disease.
+Various brand names for GLP-1s are FDA-approved for chronic weight management, Type 2 diabetes, and/or reducing major heart events in adults with cardiovascular disease.

 Expected weight loss depends on the drug and dosage.
 Research shows patients who took liraglutide for a year, along with an exercise program, lost an average of 15.7% of their starting body weight.
 In a study of semaglutide, people who took 2.4 mg of semaglutide every week for 68 weeks lost an average of 14.9% of their total weight.
 (Safe weight loss is one to two pounds per week.)

 Because many GLP-1s are approved to treat diabetes, they can improve A1c.
 GLP-1s can also improve heart health by lowering blood sugar and helping people lose excess weight.
-Some GLP-1 medications can reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes and known heart disease, and in adults with obesity who do not have type 2 diabetes.
+Some GLP-1 medications can reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with Type 2 diabetes and known heart disease, and in adults with obesity who do not have Type 2 diabetes.

 Notably, some patients have reported reduced cravings and “food noise” while using GLP-1s for weight loss.